The Royalist Supreme Court

 [7] The International Covenant on Civil and Political Rights - PART II, Article 2, Section 3. (a), (b) and (c)

 [8] ."
-"The Booming Domestic Violence Industry" - Massachusetts News, By John Maguire, "Hitting below the belt" 08/24/99, By Amy Sinatra, ABCNEWS.com, The Federal Scheme to Destroy Father-Child Relationships, by Jake Morphonios, 02/13/08.
+"The Booming Domestic Violence Industry" - Massachusetts News, By John Maguire, "Hitting below the belt" 10/25/99, By Cathy Young, Salon - Divorced men claim discrimination by state courts, 09/07/99, By Erica Noonan, Associated Press, Dads to Sue for Discrimination, 08/24/99, By Amy Sinatra, ABCNEWS.com, The Federal Scheme to Destroy Father-Child Relationships, by Jake Morphonios, 02/13/08.

 [9] "Why We Must Fix Our Prisons", By Senator Jim Webb, Parade Magazine published: 03/29/2009, U.S. Imprisons One in 100 Adults, Report Finds New York Times, By ADAM LIPTAK, Published: February 29, 2008, Our Real Prison Problem.
 Why are we so worried about Gitmo?
 Newsweek by Dahlia Lithwick Published June 5, 2009